Sampling Theorem and Discrete Fourier Transform on the Hyperboloid: Representations of : Discrete Series

 \subsection{Unitary irreducible representations: $SU(1,1)$ coherent states}

 We are seeking for unitary irreducible representations of $SU(1,1)$.
-By Schur's lemma, for any irreducible representation of $su(1,1)$, the Casimir operator $C$ must be a multiple of the identity $I$, which we shall set $C=s(s-1)I$.
-Thus, an irreducible representation of $SU(1,1)$ is labelled by a single number $s$ (which we shall refer to as the symplectic spin or just ``sympling'').
-We shall restrict ourselves to discrete series of representations, for which $s$ is half-integer $s=1,3/2,2,5/2,\dots$.
-We shall take the orthonormal basis vectors $|s,n\rangle$ in the carrier (Hilbert) space ${\cal H}_s$ to be eigenvectors of $K_0$: \be K_0|s,n\rangle\equiv (n+s)|s,n\rangle. \ee {}From the commutation relations (\ref{commurel}), we observe that $K_\pm$ act as raising and lowering ladder operators, respectively, whose action on the basis vectors proves to be \be K_+|s,n\rangle=\sqrt{(n+1)(2s+ n)}|s,n+1\rangle,\;\; K_-|s,n\rangle=\sqrt{n(2s+n-1)}|s,n-1\rangle. \ee Indeed, it can be easily checked that the action (\ref{ko},\ref{kpm}) preserves the commutation relations (\ref{commurel}); for example: \be [K_+,K_-]|s,n\ld=\dots=2(n+s)|s,n\ld=2K_0|s,n\ld,\ee and so on.
-From the expression (\ref{kpm}) we deduce that the spectrum of $K_0$ is unbounded from above $n=0,1,2,\dots$, that is, the Hilbert space ${\cal H}_s$ is infinite-dimensional.
+By Schur's lemma, for any irreducible representation of the Lie algebra $su(1,1)$, the Casimir operator $C$ must be a multiple of the identity $I$, which we shall set $C=s(s-1)I$.
+Thus, an irreducible representation of $SU(1,1)$ is labelled by a single number $s$ (the Bargmann index, which we shall refer to as the symplectic spin or just ``symplin'').
+We shall restrict ourselves to discrete series representations, which are square integrable and where $s$ is half-integer $s=1,3/2,2,5/2,\dots$.
+We shall take the orthonormal basis vectors $|s,n\rangle$ in the carrier (Hilbert) space ${\cal H}_s$ to be eigenvectors of $K_0$: \be K_0|s,n\rangle\equiv (n+s)|s,n\rangle. \ee {}From the commutation relations (\ref{commurel}), we observe that $K_\pm$ act as raising and lowering ladder operators, respectively, whose action on the basis vectors proves to be \be K_+|s,n\rangle=\sqrt{(n+1)(2s+ n)}|s,n+1\rangle,\;\; K_-|s,n\rangle=\sqrt{n(2s+n-1)}|s,n-1\rangle. \ee Indeed, it can be easily checked that the action (\ref{ko},\ref{kpm}) preserves the commutation relations (\ref{commurel}); for example: \be [K_+,K_-]|s,n\ld=(n(2s+n-1)-(n+1)(2s+n))|s,n\ld=-2(n+s)|s,n\ld=-2K_0|s,n\ld,\ee and so on.
+From the expression (\ref{kpm}) we deduce that the spectrum of $K_0$ is unbounded from above, that is, the Hilbert space ${\cal H}_s$ is infinite-dimensional.